 The Archer AX50 is the international and better variant of the slightly stripped-down Archer AX3000 TP-Link made exclusively for Walmart in the U.S late last year.

-Since the two are so similar, I had a pleasant surprise finding out how much better the AX50 is, via testing.
-It’s not only clearly faster than its sibling but also includes more useful features.
-This review focuses on these differences, so you might want to read my take on the Archer AX3000 first.
+Since the two are so similar, I had a pleasant surprise finding out how better the AX50 is via testing.
+It’s not only faster than its sibling but also includes more useful features.
+This review focuses on these differences, so you might want to read my take on the Archer AX3000 before continue.

 In all, at its current price of around $150, the Archer AX50 is an excellent buy.
-It’s a perfect Wi-Fi 6 upgrade for a medium or small home on a budget.
+It’s a perfect Wi-Fi 6 upgrade for a small/medium home on a budget.

 TP-Link Archer AX50: The Archer AX3000 plus some extras

-In fact, they look exactly the same from the top, front, and side angles.
+They look the same from the top, front, and side angles.
 You have to flip them up or look at them from behind to see any differences.

 USB 3.0 and built-in Antivirus

 Indeed, on the back, you’ll note that the AX50 has a USB 3.0 port (instead of a USB 2.0).
 And on the underside, you’ll see the two are slightly different in their name and model number.
-And that’s about it, for the most part, these are two extremely similar-looking routers.
+And that’s about it.
+For the most part, these are two highly similar-looking routers.

-That said, the Archer AX50 is still standard compact Wi-Fi 6 router with four swivelable but non-removable antennas sticking up from its back.
+That said, the Archer AX50 is still a standard compact Wi-Fi 6 router with four swivel-able but non-removable antennas sticking up from its back.